haniibrahim/astrotools/README.md

 ## Function's description

-Refer [`doc-table.csv`](https://github.com/haniibrahim/scilab-astrotools/blob/master/doc-table.csv "") as a quick reference manual.
+Refer [`doc-table.csv`](https://github.com/haniibrahim/scilab-astrotools/blob/master/doc-table.csv "") as a quick reference manual (open in LibreOffice/OpenOffice is recommended).
 Astrotools' functions provide documentation in their header which are [uman](https://atoms.scilab.org/toolboxes/uman/2.1) compatible.
-If toolbox "uman" is installed, type e.g. `uman AT_gravity`for help.
+If toolbox "uman" is installed, type `uman AT_[function]`, e.g. `uman AT_gravity`for help.

 ## Usage

+Astrotools work on all platforms Scilab supports (Windows, Linux, macOS).

  * Save the (sci-)files in an arbitrary directory.
  * Load all sci-files into Scilab by typing  `getd('/path/to/sci-files/')` in the Scilab console